Hyperandrogenism: Prevention

 Since risk factors are not known and vary among individuals with hyperandrogenism, there is no sure method to prevent the condition.
 Accordingly, more long-term studies are needed to find a cause of the condition before a sufficient method of prevention can be established.

-Despite this, there are a few things that can help avoid long-term medical issues related to hyperandrogenism and PCOS.
+Despite this, there are a few things that can help avoid long-term medical issues related to hyperandrogenism and PMOS.
 Getting checked by a medical professional for hyperandrogenism — especially if one has a family history of the condition, irregular periods, or diabetes — can be beneficial.
 A healthy weight and diet may reduce the chances, as continued exercise and a healthy diet lead to an improved menstrual cycle, decreased insulin levels, and lowered androgen concentrations.

 Treatment

 There is no definitive treatment for hyperandrogenism as it varies with the underlying condition that causes it.
-As a hormonal symptom of PCOS, menopause, and other endocrine conditions, it is primarily treated as a symptom of these conditions.
+As a hormonal symptom of PMOS, menopause, and other endocrine conditions, it is primarily treated as a symptom of these conditions.
 Drugs may be considered only in women who do not plan on becoming pregnant in the near future.
 Some effective drugs for facial hirsutism includes eflornithine, which may cause birth defects in pregnant women.
 Retinoids and antibiotics can be used for acne and minoxidil for alopecia.
 Systemically, it is treated with antiandrogens such as cyproterone acetate, flutamide and spironolactone to reduce androgenic signaling.
 For hyperandrogenism caused by late-onset congenital adrenal hyperplasia (LOCAH), treatment is primarily focused on providing the patient with glucocorticoids to combat the low cortisol production and the corresponding increase in androgens caused by the increase in size of the adrenal glands.
-Estrogen-based oral contraceptives are used to treat both LOCAH- and PCOS-associated hyperandrogenism.
+Estrogen-based oral contraceptives are used to treat both LOCAH- and PMOS-associated hyperandrogenism.
 These hormonal treatments reduce the androgen excess and suppress adrenal androgen production, bringing about a significant decrease in hirsutism.

 Hyperandrogenism is often managed symptomatically.
 Hirsutism and acne both respond well to the hormonal treatments described above, with 60–100% of patients reporting an improvement in hirsutism.
 Androgenic alopecia however, does not show an improvement with hormonal treatments and requires other treatments, such as hair transplantation.

 Supplementation can also contribute to the managing the symptomatic effects of hyperandrogenism.
-In a meta-analysis, high-dose vitamin D supplements given to women with vitamin D deficiency due to PCOS improved glucose levels, insulin sensitivity, and cholesterol levels, as well as lowering testosterone, sex hormone-binding globulin, and the free androgen index, all of which are associated with hyperandrogenism.
-Vitamin D supplementation in women with vitamin D deficiency but without PCOS did not show the same results.
+In a meta-analysis, high-dose vitamin D supplements given to women with vitamin D deficiency due to PMOS improved glucose levels, insulin sensitivity, and cholesterol levels, as well as lowering testosterone, sex hormone-binding globulin, and the free androgen index, all of which are associated with hyperandrogenism.
+Vitamin D supplementation in women with vitamin D deficiency but without PMOS did not show the same results.